wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.0.1 =
+* Added support for retrieving reviews by ISBN.
+* Added support for retrieving reviews by UPC.
+* Added support for retrieving reviews by EAN.

 = 2.0.0 =
 * Plugin has been completely rewritten to better integrate with the Wordpress Settings API.